zxjcarrot/tabby-dbos/README.md

 ## Dependencies and Configuration

-We need the libaoi library.
+* libaio: We need the libaio library.
 On Ubuntu: `sudo apt install libaio-dev`.
+On CentOS: `sudo yum install -y libaio-devel.x86_64`
 You will probably also need to set `vm.overcommit_memory = 1` in `/etc/sysctl.conf`.
 Otherwise larger values of VIRTGB will not work.
+* libdbos/libdune: We need the libdbos and dune kernel module library.
+See [README](../../README.md) of libdbos/libdune for instructions.

 ## Low-Hanging Fruit (TODO)